-We want to make Wollongong a better place to live or visit for people of all abilities.
+We want to make Wollongong a better place to live and visit for people of all abilities.

 We work with people with disability in Wollongong to improve our city.
 This includes things like: